Giant golden-crowned flying fox: Roosting and behavior

 Giant golden-crowned flying foxes are nocturnal, sleeping for most of the day.
 They do engage in some social and maintenance behaviors during the day at times, with solitary behaviors such as self-grooming, excreting waste, and wing flapping more prevalent in the afternoon and social behaviors such as fighting and mating in the morning.
 It forms harmonious mixed species colonies with another megabat, the large flying fox (Pteropus vampyrus).
 When time to leave the roosts for nightly foraging, the two species will head in the same direction.
 In the 1920s, colonies of these two species would number as many as 120,000 individuals.
 As of 1992, the largest of these colonies was 5,000; many comprised only several hundred individuals.

 Reproduction

 Little is known about mating and reproduction of the giant golden-crowned flying fox.

 The litter size is one individual, with females likely producing no more than one litter per year.
 It has also been speculated that females may only give birth every other year.
 Based on limited observation, it is thought that females may not reach sexual maturity until two years of age.
 On Negros Island, females gave birth in April or May; based on other observations, females likely give birth during this time across its range.
 On the island of Maripipi, young were born in late May and June.
 This species show signs of a Type II survivorship curve.
 Parents take effort into the survivability of the offspring to ensure maturity and independent growth.
 This species may live up to 13–30 years in the wild.
-Although they typically live a long life in the wild, they are also hunted by humans and other apex predators such as the Philippine eagle.
-They may also be susceptible to wildlife diseases.